 In the spring of 2016 the General Data Protection Regulation (GDPR) (2016/679) was passed at EU level.
 While the regulation officially came into force on 25 May 2016, it will not apply until 25 May 2018.
-An EU regulation such as the General Data Protection Regulation applies directly and immediately to all member states on the same level as each individual state’s national legislation, in order to ensure identical and harmonious legislation within personal data protection across all EU member states.
+An EU regulation such as the General Data Protection Regulation applies directly and immediately to all member states on the same level as each individual state’s national legislation.
+This is in order to ensure identical and harmonious legislation within personal data protection across all EU member states.

 The General Data Protection Regulation replaces the personal data directive , which forms the basis of the current Danish legislation on personal data.

 The purpose of the new regulation is to strengthen and harmonize the rights of registered citizens, as well as to protect the free exchange of personal data in the EU.

 Basically, the General Data Protection Regulation imposes higher requirements on organisations processing personal data (organisations responsible for data, data controllers, as well as data processors), whereas registered persons whose personal data is handled will benefit from extended rights.

 In this blog, I will explain Xink’s initiatives in relation to the General Data Protection Regulation.
 And of course take the opportunity to announce that Xink already is completely prepared to provide support when it becomes effective in 2018.

 The persons or organisations collecting and processing personal data are obliged to ensure that all registered data will be processed in accordance with the General Data Protection Regulation.
 Essentially, the General Data Protection Regulation imposes an obligation on the data controllers/data processors to ensure that the processing of personal data is legal and characterized by transparency.
 It must also ensure that data is properly stored.
 Legal processing means that it must be performed under the authority of the law.
 In practice typically by obtaining consent from the registered person or as a part of the compliance of a contract to which the registered person is a party.